 Kalkan: Retire in luxury

-Kalkan’s higher cost of living, particularly in dining and entertainment, aligns with its exclusive aura of luxury.
+Kalkan’s higher cost of living, particularly in dining and entertainment, aligns with its exclusive luxury.
 The mix of modern architectural designs and panoramic Mediterranean Sea views stands as two compelling reasons expats opt to invest in Kalkan for retirement.

 Fethiye region: The darling of Turkey